Psycho7/Denoising-Autoencoder-TensorFlow/Readme.md

   - [ ] With or without momentum.
   - [ ] Others.
 - [ ] Feed the output from the hidden layer into SVM.
 Feed the feture map from LeNet-5 into SVM.
 Then compare their classification performance.
-- [ ]  *Unspecified* Use the weight trained from DAE to initialize LeNet-5.
+- [ ]  **Unspecified** Use the weight trained from DAE to initialize LeNet-5.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details